embed-dataset/embed-dataset.github.io/index.md

 | Apt 3 Duration            | 27 days |

-For more information about the dataset, please refer to:
+For more information about the dataset, please refer to the [paper](https://dl.acm.org/citation.cfm?id=3208939):

 >F. Jazizadeh, M. Afzalan, B. Becerik-Gerber, L. Soibelman, "EMBED: A Dataset for Energy Monitoring through Building Electricity Disaggregation", in *Proceedings of the Ninth ACM International Conference on Future Energy Systems (ACM e-Energy'18)*, Karlsruhe, Germany, 2018.